-While Israel has presented its rationale for its attack on Gaza to the United Nations, claiming that it is acting in a just manner, the Security Council has passed a binding resolution calling for a cease-fire and withdrawal from Gaza.
-Israel is ignoring the resolution, though as a member state of the United Nations, it has an obligation to abide by the decisions of the Security Council.
+While Israel has pre sented its rationale for its attack on Gaza to the United Nations, claiming that it is acting in a just manner, the Security Council has passed a binding resolution calling for a cease-fire and withdrawal from Gaza.
+Israel is ignoring the resolution, though as a member state of the United Nations, it has an obligation Gaza.
+Various of the Security Council.